Norris Castle: The Duke and Duchess of Bedford (1880–1897)

-Lord Ampthill (1897 - 1903)
+Lord Ampthill (1897–1903)

 Following the death of the Duchess of Bedford, the estate was inherited by the late Duke of Bedford's nephew, the 28 year old Sir Arthur Oliver Villiers Russell GCSI GCIE JP DL, who was the 2nd Baron Ampthill.
 He immediately declared that he wished to sell the estate and the aging Queen Victoria again considered buying it.
 This of course never happened.

 Lord Ampthill served as the Governor of Madras from October 1900 to February 1906 and acted as the Viceroy of India from April to December 1904.

 In 1898, it was reported that a peacock belonging to Lord Ampthill had been shot and stolen from the Norris Castle estate.

 In July 1899, it was reported that he let out Norris Castle for the summer to the eccentric Philadelphia millionaire A J Drexel, for the yachting season.
 At around the same time, Lord Ampthill put Norris Castle up for sale.
 Drexel was a frequent visitor to Cowes and berthed his 'palatial' steam yacht Margarita there for a long time.
 The Margarita was 323 feet in length, being at the time, the largest steam yacht built on the Clyde, Glasgow.
 She weighed over 1800 tons.

 Whilst still awaiting sale, the castle was later occupied for a while by Lady Dudley and also by Captain John Orr-Ewing and his wife Ellen Clarissa Kennard.
-John, a captain in the 4th Dragoon Guards and a noted yachtsman, was the son of Sir Archibald Orr-Ewing.
-Ellen was a noted singer, who 'gracefully performed' the opening ceremony of an Egyptian themed fund raising event at Victoria Hall, Cowes, in 1902.
-She was accompanied by their daughter Jean.
+John, a captain in the 4th Dragoon Guards and a noted yachtsman, was the son of Sir Archibald Orr-Ewing Ellen was a noted singer, who 'gracefully performed' the opening ceremony of an Egyptian themed fund raising event at Victoria Hall, Cowes, in 1902.
+She was accompanied by their five year old daughter Jean.

 In January 1903, it was reported that Lord Ampthill had sold the castle to a syndicate, although it was said that Captain and Mrs Orr-Ewing would be staying on for a time.
 This was proved to be the case, as in March 1903, the Orr-Ewings hosted what was thought to be the first fox hunt held at Norris castle.
 The hunt covered a lot of ground, as they chased a fox from Whippingham Station to Staplers.